Plum pudding model: Demise of the plum pudding model

 Left: Had Thomson's model been correct, all the alpha particles should have passed through the foil with minimal scattering.

 Right: What Geiger and Marsden observed was that a small fraction of the alpha particles experienced strong deflection.

 Thomson probed the structure of atoms through beta particle scattering, whereas his former student Ernest Rutherford was interested in alpha particle scattering.
 Beta particles are electrons emitted by radioactive decay, whereas alpha particles are essentially helium atoms, also emitted in process of decay.
 Alpha particles have considerably more momentum than beta particles and Rutherford found that matter scatters alpha particles in ways that Thomson's plum pudding model could not predict.

 Between 1908 and 1913, Ernest Rutherford, Hans Geiger, and Ernest Marsden collaborated on a series of experiments in which they bombarded thin metal foils with a beam of alpha particles and measured the intensity versus scattering angle of the particles.
 They found that the metal foil could scatter alpha particles by more than 90°.
 This should not have been possible according to the Thomson model: the scattering into large angles should have been negligible.
 The odds of a beta particle being scattered by more than 90° under such circumstances is astronomically small, and since alpha particles typically have much more momentum than beta particles, their deflection should be smaller still.
 The Thomson models simply could not produce electrostatic forces of sufficient strength to cause such large deflection.
 The charges in the Thomson model were too diffuse.
 This led Rutherford to discard the Thomson for a new model where the positive charge of the atom is concentrated in a tiny nucleus.

 Rutherford went on to make more compelling discoveries.
 In Thomson's model, the positive charge sphere was just an abstract component, but Rutherford found something concrete to attribute the positive charge to: particles he dubbed "protons".
 Whereas Thomson believed that the electron count was roughly correlated to the atomic weight, Rutherford showed that (in a neutral atom) it is exactly equal to the atomic number.

 Thomson hypothesised that the arrangement of the electrons in the atom somehow determined the spectral lines of a chemical element.
 He was on the right track, but it had nothing to do with how atoms circulated in a sphere of positive charge.
 Scientists eventually discovered that it had to do with how electrons absorb and release energy in discrete quantities, moving through energy levels which correspond to emission and absorption spectra.
 Thomson had not incorporated quantum mechanics into his atomic model, which at the time was a very new field of physics.
-Niels Bohr and Erwin Schroedinger later incorporated quantum mechanics into the atomic model.
+Niels Bohr and Erwin Schroedinger later incorporated quantum mechanics into the atomic model.Thomson lacked interpretating the existense of a dense nucleus and this model could not explain the stability as well as it was heavily assumption based.